vononka/vPostgresReplication/README.md

 Run: python Main.py [host_source] [host_destination] [database_name_in_the_host_source]

-If you have a question, just drop an email at jyrandrianiaina@gmail.com
+If you have a question drop me an email at jyrandrianiaina@gmail.com

 Andrès Vononka <br>
 jyrandrianiaina@gmail.com